-Gains and losses recognised in the revaluation reserve are reported in the Statement of Other Comprehensive Expenditure.
+Gains and losses on revaluation are reported in the statement of Comprehensive Net Expenditure.

 7.3 Depreciation

 Items of property, plant and equipment are depreciated to their estimated residual value over their remaining useful economic lives in a manner consistent with the consumption of economic or service delivery benefits.